MISP/MISP/CONTRIBUTING.md

 The MISP roadmap is mostly based on the user communities (e.g. private communities, CSIRTs communities, security researchers, ISACs - Information Sharing and Analysis Center, security providers, governmental or military organisations) relying on MISP to perform their duties of information sharing and analysis.
 If you see an existing issue which covers your needs, don't hesitate to comment on it.

-Participating in the MISP project is easy and everyone can contribute following their own ability:
+Participating in the MISP project is easy and everyone can contribute following their own ability.
+The most common way to contribute to the MISP project is to report a bug, issues or suggesting features.
+Each project (MISP core, misp-modules, misp-book, misp-taxonomies, misp-galaxy, misp-object or PyMISP) has their own issue management.
+Don’t forget that you can cross-reference issues from other sub-projects.
+If you know an answer or could help on a specific issue, we welcome all contributions including useful comments to reach a resolution.

 ## Reporting a bug or an issue, suggesting features